This is one of those handy hacks used by the best SEO professionals out there to quickly find the IP address of hundreds of websites at the same time.

 For the nerds out there, like myself, this is what is happening in the background, the IMPORTXML function looks at the XML structure of a document and returns a specified element, as long as it is present in that XML structure.

-The function works with parts, where the first part uses this site, which dynamically retrieves an XML document with the data of any URL that you append in from of it, and the second element of the function select which piece of data should return into your spreadsheet.
+The function is split into two elements, where the first element calls this site, which dynamically retrieves an XML document with the data of any URL that you append to it, and the second element of the function select which piece of data should return into your spreadsheet.

 If you find that FreeGEOIP is not working, you can also try this site.